nirustanite/Automation_Test/README.md

 ---

 **PREREQUISTES**
+1. Create config.properties and authentication.properties in resources folder.
-1. Enter values in unfilled places in resources/authentication.properties
+1. Enter values in unfilled places by using resources/sampleauthentication.properties in resources/authentication.properties.
-2. Enter values in unfilled places in resources/config.properties
+2. Enter values in unfilled places by using resources/sampleconfig.properties in resources/config.properties.
-3. Install chrome driver and place it in driver folder.
+3. Install chrome driver and place the path in resources/config.properties

 ---